mneygri56/Engineering_4_Notebook/README.md

 Yay hubGit™!!!

 ### Git Forks and Clones
 We forked a repository called class accounts, and cloned it to the pi, added our names to it, then committed it.
+This assignment added a github repo inside our old repo for some reason, so every time we tried to commit, it would have an error that class accounts couldn't be committed, and I blame the failure of github on the pi on this event.

 We want to make sure we pull recent changes from github before pushing